API Reference

 capabilities_manifest | Prospective client | Same shape as /v1/capabilities — a peer can feature-detect before authenticating |

-federation_manifest | Prospective federation peer | Ed25519-signed; describes what this daemon offers the federation mesh |
+federation_manifest | Prospective federation peer | Ed25519-signed; describes what this instance offers the federation mesh |

 curl -s http://localhost:9100/.well-known/syncropel | jq 'keys'

-# [ "capabilities_manifest", "federation_manifest" ]The federation_manifest key is present only when the daemon is federation-enabled and has a signing key available.
+# [ "capabilities_manifest", "federation_manifest" ]The federation_manifest key is present only when the instance is federation-enabled and has a signing key available.
 Peers that only want the client view can read capabilities_manifest and ignore the federation sibling.

 Federation manifest shape

 The federation_manifest is Ed25519-signed over its canonical JSON (excluding the signature field).
-Verification proceeds against the DID document resolved from daemon.did.
+Verification proceeds against the DID document resolved from instance.did.
 Consumers — spl discover, federation directories, peer-discovery CLIs — verify the signature before trusting any advertised field.

 {